Friday, October 4, 2013

 Croke Park in Dublin, Ireland has been at the heart of Irish sporting life for over 100 years.
 Dubliner’s commonly refer to it as “Croker”.
 Croke Park is the principal stadium and headquarters of the Gaelic Athletic Association (GAA).
 Since 1884, the site has been primarily used by the GAA to host Gaelic games (such as the All-Ireland Senior Football Championship and Senior Hurling Championship) and music concerts by major international acts.
-The stadium also hosted the famed 1996 Notre Dame vs Navy college football game and is the proposed setting for the 2012 Notre Dame vs Navy rematch.
+The stadium also hosted the famed 1996 Notre Dame vs Navy college football game and is the proposed setting for the 2014 Croke Park Classic.
 With its capacity to seat 82,300 people, it is the third largest stadium in Europe.

 The Croke Park Stadium Tour offers an indepth look at the history of this modern sporting arena.
 Stadium tours take place on a daily basis throughout the year.
 Please note that while they are working on introducing a match day tour, currently the Stadium Tour is not offered on match days.